bia-pain-bache/BPB-Worker-Panel/README.md

 ## Limitations

 1. **UDP transport**: VLESS and Trojan protocols on workers do not handle **UDP** properly, so it is disabled by default (affecting features like Telegram video calls), UDP DNS is also unsupported.
 DoH is enabled by default for enhanced security.
 2. **Request limit**: each worker supports 100K requests per day for VLESS and Trojan, suitable for 2-3 users.
-You can use custom personal domains to bypass limitation on VLESS/Trojan (Workers deployment) or opt for limitless Warp configurations.
+You can use custom limitless Warp configurations.

 ## Getting started